AlbertSolomon/tubepy/CONTRIBUTIONS.md

-# Contributors Guide for "tubepy": Perfect for Newbies!
+# Contributors Guide for "tubepy": Perfect for Newbies

 > Hey there, welcome to "tubepy"!
 We're excited that you're interested in contributing to our simple GUI desktop YouTube video downloader written in Python.
 Whether you're a seasoned open source contributor or a newbie, we welcome your contributions.
 > If you're new to open source, don't worry!
 Here are some steps to help you get started: